Grid ref: TL 842 057 (click for o/s map)

 Mouse over links for pictures; click for detail page.

 This Essex Wildlife Trust nature reserve consists of one-and-a-half miles of the former Maldon–Woodham Ferrers railway line, most of it on embankment.
-The northern 250m of the embankment has been isolated by the Maldon southern link road.
 A meadow with a large pond was added to it later.

 The reserve has earned a reputation for its butterflies, 28 different species having been recorded since it was established.
 They include purple, green and white-letter hairstreak, and large numbers of speckled wood and ringlet.
 Also, 17 species of dragonfly have been recorded in the meadow.